 equiv_orthogonal_projection#

-- equiv_orthogonal_projection(W, rep_x, rep_y)[source]#
+- equiv_orthogonal_projection(W, rep_x, rep_y, tensor_cache=None)[source]#

 Orthogonally project a linear map onto \(\mathrm{Hom}_{\mathbb{G}}(\rho_{\mathcal{X}},\rho_{\mathcal{Y}})\).

-\[\Pi_{\mathrm{Hom}_{\mathbb{G}}}(\mathbf{W}) = \operatorname*{argmin}_{\mathbf{A}\in\mathrm{Hom}_{\mathbb{G}}(\rho_{\mathcal{X}},\rho_{\mathcal{Y}})} \|\mathbf{W}-\mathbf{A}\|_F.\]Implementation uses the isotypic decomposition and projects each common-irrep block independently:
+\[\Pi_{\mathrm{Hom}_{\mathbb{G}}}(\mathbf{W}) = \operatorname*{argmin}_{\mathbf{A}\in\mathrm{Hom}_{\mathbb{G}}(\rho_{\mathcal{X}},\rho_{\mathcal{Y}})} \|\mathbf{W}-\mathbf{A}\|_F.\]The computation uses the isotypic decomposition of both representations and projects each shared-irrep block independently.

 This projection is equivalent to the Reynolds/group-average operator, but more computational and memory efficient when the order of the group is large.